MadMatcher/MadLib/docs/MadLib-Technical-Guide.md

 ## Custom Feature Development

-When the built-in features aren't enough, you can create your own:
+If the built-in features aren't enough for your use case, you can create your own:

 ```python
 class PhoneNumberFeature(Featurizer):